Tencent Music Entertainment: TME UNI Chart

 The name, UNI, is a homophone for "up to you" (由你) in Chinese as this chart is determined by the listeners.
 The TME UNI Chart contains two lists: Real-time List and Past List.
 Real-time List shows the top 200 songs and updates every ten minutes.
 Past List shows the top 100 songs from each charting week, which runs from Monday to Sunday.
 In 2023, Tencent Music Entertainment Group announced a partnership with Billboard to integrate the TME UNI Chart into Billboards official Hits of the World collection of global record charts.

-Eligible songs must be new songs within six weeks of their initial release on Tencent Music's platform and are not part of the following song types:
+Eligible songs must be new songs within six weeks of their initial release on Tencent Music Entertainment's platform and are not part of the following song types: